DataDog/documentation/content/en/logs/guide/aws-eks-fargate-logs-with-kinesis-data-firehose.md

 ### Configure Fluent Bit for Firehose on an EKS Fargate cluster

-1. Create the `aws-observability` namespace and apply the following configmap for Fluent Bit.
+1. Create the `aws-observability` namespace and apply the following Kubernetes ConfigMap for Fluent Bit.
 Substitute the name of your delivery stream.

 {{< code-block lang="yaml" filename="" disable_copy="false" collapsible="false" >}}
 apiVersion: v1